Tartan Day

-Tartan Day is a celebration of Scottish heritage and the cultural contributions of Scottish and Scottish-diaspora figures of history.
+Tartan Day (Là an Tartain) is a celebration of Scottish heritage and the cultural contributions of Scottish and Scottish-diaspora figures of history.
 The name refers to tartan, a patterned woollen cloth associated with Scotland.
 The event originated in Nova Scotia, Canada, in 1987.
 It spread to other communities of the Scottish diaspora, such as Australia, the United States and New Zealand, and to Scotland itself, in the 1990s to 2000s.
 Tartan Day is held on April 6, the date on which the Declaration of Arbroath was signed in 1320.
 It is celebrated in Canada (since 1987, officially and nationally since 2010), the United States (since 1997, with increasing recognition in 1998, 2005, and 2008 as National Tartan Day), and Argentina (unofficially from 2006).

 The same date is used for locally official Tartan Days in Aberdeen and Angus, Scotland (from 2004).
 In the former, it has since shifted into the charity fundraiser KiltWalk, now running in four Scottish cities.
 In the latter, home to the town of Arbroath, the day is increasingly renamed Declaration Day, since 2016, and associated with events commemorating the Declaration of Arbroath and other aspects of Scottish history.

 International Tartan Day is held in various states of Australia (from 1989, with varying levels of official recognition) and in New Zealand (unofficially since 2008) on July 1, the anniversary of the 1782 repeal of the Dress Act 1746, which had banned the male wearing of Highland dress in much of Scotland.
 Related unofficial events in France (since 2002) have been held on varying days of the year, often also celebrating Breton culture.

 Tartan Day has expanded into an entire Tartan Week in New York City and Angus, and into multi-day events in some other locations, including Washington, DC.
 The name Scotland Week has also been promoted in Scotland.
 The events typically have parades of pipe bands, Highland dancing, and other Scottish-themed activities.